-Working with local communities in Indonesia, we have rebuilt 40,000 square metres of reef in the most biodiverse seas on the planet.
+Working with local communities around the world, we have rebuilt 112,000 square metres of reef in the most biodiverse seas on the planet.

 At its most effective, the MARRS method can transform heavily degraded rubble fields into healthy coral-dominated ecosystems within a few years.
 Drag the slider below to see this for yourself, comparing illustrative examples of a degraded rubble field and a nearby restored reef, 3 years after Reef Star installation.